Medicube Zero Pore Pads Review: Texture, Acids, and Who Should Skip Them

 What “pore size” really means in marketing

-Pairing with the rest of your routine
+Pairing with the rest of my routine

 Sensitivity signals to respect

 Stinging that fades in seconds can still indicate a compromised barrier if it happens nightly.
-Flaking at the nasolabial folds or around the mouth often means you need fewer acids and more ceramides, not a stronger pad.
+Flaking at the nasolabial folds or around the mouth often means I need fewer acids and more ceramides, not a stronger pad.

 Sustainability and cost-per-use